joshdadev/joshdadev/README.md

 ---

 ### I am a <del>professional</del> average discord bot developer, web developer and a graphic designer.
+I use mainly discord.js, a wrapper of javascript to make discord bots.
+I am also interestedin web development and use HTML, CSS as my main tools.
+I am in the process of learning python as well

 ### Languages and Tools: